 Greg is well-known for his sacred music, with congregational songs in numerous hymnals, dozens of choral anthems available from traditional and online publishers, settings of 75 Psalms, a hundred global song translations/editions, and arrangements for choir, orchestra, piano, and jazz ensemble.
 Many of these can be downloaded here by clicking on the “Music Catalog” tab.

 Greg has written pop, rock, jazz, folk, and punk for years.
 Currently, he leads the St. Sinner Orchestra, described as “a grand fusion of classical and rock music” and “Eleanor Rigby’s favorite band.”
-You can listen to St. Sinner’s album So Far from Home online.
-Also online is his 2013 solo album Half the Man.
+You can visit St. Sinner’s website to learn more and listen to our music.
+Also online is Greg’s 2013 solo album Half the Man.